omonmunduz/omonmunduz/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...
-Freelance projects
+- 🔭 I’m currently working on this https://jamstack312-auth.netlify.app/
 - 🌱 I’m currently learning ...
 Serverless functions
 - 👯 I’m looking to collaborate on ... any interesting JAMstack prjoject :)
 - 🤔 I’m looking for help with ...
 React Spring